VEuPathDB/StaticContent/_collection_resources_tools/107_dataExp_support.md

 </div>
  </p>

-<p><b>A Vital but At-Risk Resource</p></b>
+<p><b>A Vital but At-Risk Resource</b></p>

-<p>For more than 20 years, <a href="https://veupathdb.org/veupathdb/app">VEuPathDB</a> has made infectious disease research easier and more powerful.
+<p>For more than 20 years, VEuPathDB has made infectious disease research easier and more powerful.
 Our free, online resources help scientists study disease-causing microbes like malaria parasites, fungi and oomycetes, and other organisms.
 VEuPathDB also includes data on the humans, animals, and plants these microbes infect, as well as the insects and ticks that spread diseases like Lyme, Zika, and dengue.</p>

 <p>Thousands of scientists around the world rely on VEuPathDB every day, yet funding for this essential open-access platform is at risk.
 Without ongoing financial support, the future of this globally relied-upon resource is uncertain. <b>Your support helps keep these vital tools available to all!</b></p>